Home » Specialties » X-ray Technologist

 Workplaces

-X-ray technologists work in hospitals, physicians’ offices, outpatient care centers, and diagnostic labs.
+X-ray technologists mostly work in hospitals, physicians’ offices, outpatient care centers and diagnostic labs.
 However, hospitals may prefer X-ray techs who have an associate degree over a certificate because they can do other types of imaging as well.

 This means that LMRTs may find more jobs in smaller physicians’ practices or clinics that perform routine X-rays.